GLP-1 Insurance Denied or Too Expensive? How to Lower Ozempic, Wegovy, Mounjaro & Zepbound Costs

 ~$1,060/mo

-It is worth noting that Eli Lilly has introduced Zepbound single-dose vials at $299/month (2.5 mg or 5 mg) and $549/month (10 mg, 12.5 mg, or 15 mg) through its LillyDirect platform.
+Eli Lilly has introduced Zepbound single-dose vials at $299/month (2.5 mg or 5 mg) and $549/month (10 mg, 12.5 mg, or 15 mg) through its LillyDirect platform.
 Novo Nordisk has launched a self-pay price for oral Wegovy at $149/month.
-These represent real progress, but they still leave many patients paying far more than the drugs cost to manufacture.
+These represent real progress, but most patients still face significant costs depending on their insurance situation.

 Whether insurance covers your GLP-1 medication depends almost entirely on two factors: your diagnosis and your plan type.
 The coverage landscape is fragmented and often frustrating.